 To automatically assess when rules should be created, we need to learn the rules and evaluate them incrementally revision by revision.
-To learn the rules from source code history, we use the approach developed by Kim et al [16] on navigating through revisions to extract information.
+To learn the rules from source code history, we use the approach developed by Kim et al. (2006) on navigating through revisions to extract information.
 It suits well since it works by learning from changes in revisions.
 The idea is that we walk through the revision history of a project learning rules and evaluating at each revision how well our approach works when using only the information available for that revision.
 We learn a rule when it occurs in f different revisions.
 We evaluate at revision n the rules learned from revisions 1 to n - 1.
-If a fix in revision n matches the learned rule, i.e., revision n - 1 has a call to the LHS of the rule and revision n matches the LHS, but not the RHS, we have a false positive (FP) violation.
+If a fix in revision n matches the learned rule, i.e., revision n - 1 has a call to the LHS of the rule and revision n replaces it by a call to RHS, we have a true positive (TP) violation.
+If a fix in revision n matches the LHS, but not the RHS, we have a false positive (FP) violation.
 We can measure the precision of a rule from the portion of violations predicted correctly over all violations, i.e., precision = TP/(TP + FP).